Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 By default, page type and module class fields with the _Text_ data type and the _Media selection_ [form control](https://docs.xperience.io/x/0A_RBg) from the source instance are converted to plain _Text_ fields in the target instance.
-You can instead configure the Migration Tool to convert these fields to the _Content items_ data type and use the _Content item selector_ form component, or _Media files_ data type and use the _Media file selector_ form component if you choose to [convert attachments and media library files to media libraries instead of content item assets](#convert-attachments-and-media-library-files-to-media-libraries-instead-of-content-item-assets).
+You can instead configure the Kentico Migration Tool to convert these fields to the _Content items_ data type and use the _Content item selector_ form component, or _Media files_ data type and use the _Media file selector_ form component if you choose to [convert attachments and media library files to media libraries instead of content item assets](#convert-attachments-and-media-library-files-to-media-libraries-instead-of-content-item-assets).

 ### :warning: Notes